Vladimir Potanin: Environmental pollution

+In March 2021, Norilsk Nickel paid a fine of 145.5 billion rubles for the diesel fuel spill in Norilsk.
+Ministry of Natural Resources and Environment of the Russian Federation allocated only 22.5 billion rubles of these funds to Norilsk.

+In October 2022, the restoration of fertile soil layer in the Ambarnaya River area was completed.

+The company became the first in Russia to implement a permafrost monitoring system in its area of responsibility.
+For Norilsk's cleanup, the "Clean Norilsk" program was launched with a budget of 40 billion rubles.

+At the end of 2023, as part of the "Sulfur Project," Norilsk Nickel launched the first technological line of the sulfur dioxide disposal complex.
+According to Federal Service for Supervision of Natural Resources data for 2024, 389 thousand tons of gases were captured and processed.

+Byte Grid

 The FBI announced in July 2018 that ByteGrid, a data solutions provider contracted to store Maryland State Board of Elections data, was owned by a private equity firm in which Potanin is an investor.
 A retroactive investigative report issued by the US Department of Homeland Security's National Cybersecurity and Communications Integration Center found no indication that the MDSBE corporate network had been compromised.
 The contract has since been transferred to Intelishift as a precaution.

 Personal life

 Potanin's first marriage was to Natalia Potanina, with whom he has three children.
 They married in 1983 and divorced after 31 years of marriage.
 In 2014, Potanin married for a second time, to Ekaterina, with whom he has two children.

 These three luxury motor yachts built by Oceanco were built for him: